mariamisaeva/DigiStore/README.md

 2. **Create a new branch** with a descriptive name.
 3. **Commit and push** your changes.
 4. **Open a pull request** for review.

+**Note:** This project currently uses a static email address for sending emails due to the lack of a custom domain setup.